-Data about the following publication types are collected and reported to the Department of Education.
+Data about the following publication types are collected and reported to the Department of Education and Training.
 This results in funding allocations returned to the University.
 Eligible publication types collected for the HERDC process must meet specific criteria and include:

 The HERDC Research Publications Collection is handled jointly by staff from the Library and Research Services, with Research Services having ultimate responsibility for the submission to the government.
-Data populates individual online researcher profiles.
+Data claimed/entered via the NURO Research Publications Management System populates individual online researcher profiles in 24-28 hours.

-From 2013 the NURO publications system will be used for the capture and assessment of all research publications.
+The NURO publications system is used for the capture and assessment of all research publications and outputs such as creative works.
 NURO harvests many publications automatically, increasing the speed at which research publication profiles are updated.
 Researchers can manually enter any of their publications not found in the databases.
 Library staff will continue to manage the verification of publications data for the annual publications collection.
-All researchers who publish should log in to NURO and check that their 2013 publications have been entered into the system.
+All researchers who publish should log in to NURO and check that their 2015 publications have been identified and enter any missing outputs into the system.

 Conjoint staff - To obtain your Uni ID and password you will need your 6 digit staff number allocated at the time of your appointment.
 Further instructions are available at New Staff Computing Accounts